Fundraising Everywhere and Everywhere+

 Our websites may contain links to other sites.
-While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practises employed by other sites.
+While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content, or the privacy practices employed by other sites.
 Please be aware that advertisers or websites that have links on our site may collect personally identifiable information about you.
-This Privacy Notice does not cover the information practises of those websites or advertisers.
+This Privacy Notice does not cover the information practices of those websites or advertisers.

 We take reasonable steps to ensure your information we hold of you is accurate and up to date.
 We review our data annually.
 We really appreciate it if you let us know when you contact details change to ensure we have the most up to date record of you.

 9. Use of ‘cookies’